thinkter/thinkter/README.md

 ### yoo :D
-I like computers, music and art!
+i like computers, music and art!

-I like to record stuff on my sony hdr-cx150e
+i like to record stuff on my sony hdr-cx150e

 ### moosik i've been listening to
 - Phrases by TOPAZ